 Psychological problems, in my opinion, are the most draining in parenting.

 Anything I can do early on to prevent that psychological mess that many parents get into.
 So, is it more tiring early on?

 Yes.
-But many mums when they get into it find that it is just easier; I don’t have to carry around a bottle, I don’t have to warm it to the perfect temperature, it’s just easier ~ much easier.
+But many mums, when they get into it, find that it is just easier; I don’t have to carry around a bottle, I don’t have to warm it to the perfect temperature, it’s just easier ~ much easier.
 That’s why one of the Baby B’s we added a few years ago was Balance.
-There were mum’s that were getting too tired out.
-There were mums that did not know when to say no to their baby.
+There were mums that were getting too tired out.
+There were mums that did not know when to say no to their babies.
 That’s why balance is important: what your baby needs most is a happy, rested mother.
 So if you, for example, at night time dread going to bed because night sleeping is more work than rest, then that is a ‘Red Flag’.
 You need to make a change.

 To meet the needs of children, what is your recommended age gap for siblings and why?

 Ideally, 2 1/2 to 3 years.
 I trust Mother Nature.
 When most (not all) women practice natural family planning, they are often

 infertile for the first year and a half.
 In cultures that just do biological nursing, where most mothers nurse at night, so they are infertile (if they don’t nurse at night, they are usually not infertile ~ they are usually fertile), babies normally come about every 2 1/2 to 3 years.
 So in my experience, I think they are close enough to be friends and play together but not so close that they drain the parents.